litmuschaos/litmus/litmus-portal/platforms/okteto/README.md

   > login as default user with username as `admin` and password as `litmus` from the browser via `https://litmusportal-frontend-service-<okteto-namespace>.cloud.okteto.net` replacing `<okteto-namespace>` with your GitHub username.

+- <h4>STEP-5:</h4> Schedule a chaos workflow from frontend selecting `namespaced-scope-chaos` from predefined workflow templates.
+Also replace the `adminModeNamespace` parameter's value field `litmus` with your GitHub username using the Yaml editor while scheduling.
+Now, you can start developing.

-- <h4>STEP-5:</h4> After you are done with the code changes, you may stop the development environment using `okteto down` and go to the `litmus-portal/frontend/src/config` directory of the cloned repository on `dev` branch from IDE or code editor and delete the `if block` which was added for okteto dev env setup from `index.ts` file.
+- <h4>STEP-6:</h4> After you are done with the code changes, you may stop the development environment using `okteto down` and go to the `litmus-portal/frontend/src/config` directory of the cloned repository on `dev` branch from IDE or code editor and delete the `if block` which was added for okteto dev env setup from `index.ts` file.
 Then change to the root directory of the cloned repository i.e. `litmus` and push the changes to your fork's `dev` branch.

   > Exit the process and the container.
 Stop it using the given commands in sequence.
   ```bash